jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 arbitrary Government action by the due process clause of the Fifth Amendment.
 That language is found in Meyer v.
 Nebraska, Bartels v.
 Iowa, Pierce v.
 Society of Sisters.
 </p>
-<p>MR. JUSTICE BLACK: Were those cases decided under the Fifth Amendment? </p>
+<p><b>MR. JUSTICE BLACK</b>: Were those cases decided under the Fifth Amendment? </p>
-<p>MR. HAYES: They were decided under the Fourteenth Amendment, if Your Honor please, but under the due process clause of the Fourteenth Amendment,
+<p><b>MR. HAYES</b>: They were decided under the Fourteenth Amendment, if Your Honor please, but under the due process clause of the Fourteenth Amendment,
 and this Court, however, in the case of Farrington v.
 Tokushige has seen fit to refer specifically to those three cases, indicating that the due process clause of the Fourteenth Amendment, as referred to in those cases, is